MahediKamal/programming-in-emu8086___with-brief-theory/README.md

 Syntax:   ***`mul source`*** (here the source is any 16-bit register or variable) <br>
  This is equivalent as:  `dx:ax = ax * source`.
 So after multiplying 2 16-bit number `result` is stored in a two 16-bit register: `dx and ax`.
 Higher 16 bit (`MSB`) of result is saved in `dx`,  and lower 16-bit (`LSB`) is saved in `ax`.

-## Let's see the difference between signed and unsigned multiplication:
+## Difference between signed and unsigned multiplication:
 ### Word multiplication:
 Let `ax = FFFF h`, `bx = FFFF h` <br>